-Curtains were provided in consulting rooms to maintain patients' privacy and dignity during examinations, investigations and treatments.

-Reception staff knew when patients wanted to discuss sensitive issues or appeared distressed they could offer them a private room to discuss their needs.
+- Curtains were provided in consulting rooms to maintain patients' privacy and dignity during examinations, investigations and treatments. - Reception staff knew when patients wanted to discuss sensitive issues or appeared distressed they could offer them a private room to discuss their needs.

-All of the 47 patient Care Quality Commission comment cards we received were positive about the service experienced.
-Patients said they felt the staff were excellent and caring, and they commented that their questions were answered and explained and that appointments were always available.
+All but 2 of the 35 patient Care Quality Commission comment cards we received were very positive about the service experienced.
+Patients said they felt the staff were excellent and caring, that their questions were answered and explained.
+Patients told us they appreciated being able to speak with a GP or nurse practitioner and when needed being offered an appointment usually on the same day.